 The Henry Watson Music Library is named after Dr. Henry Watson, a renowned composer and teacher born in nearby Accrington.

-The library today contains some 380,000 books and individual items of music.
-It includes:
+The library today - contains some 380,000 books and individual items of music, including:

 - periodicals (50 popular and scholarly titles with extensive back-runs)

 printed music (vocal, choral, orchestral and popular music)

 Most of the material in the Henry Watson Music Library is available for loan but a a selection of reference works is available for research and study purposes or for leisure reading.

 Pre-1850 and rare material and Henry Watson's own collection are held in the library's strong rooms.
 These books are available for use in Central Library search room with at least one day's notice, request to view books in the search room.

 Library members can use our free on-line reference library, this carries a huge number of resources including online music such as Oxford Music Online and Naxos, where you can listen to music free of charge.

 Contact firstname.lastname@example.org if you have any enquiries.